pachyderm/pachyderm/doc/docs/1.13.x/deploy-manage/manage/s3gateway/index.md

 - [all suported `aws s3` commands](supported-operations.md).
 - and the [unsupported ones](unsupported-operations.md).

-## If your authentication is on
+## If Your Authentication Is On
-If auth is enabled on the Pachyderm cluster, credentials must be passed with each S3 gateway endpoint using AWS' signature v2 or v4 methods.
-Object store tools and libraries provide built-in support for these methods, but they do not work in the browser.
-When you use authentication, set the access and secret key to the same value.
-They are both the Pachyderm auth token used to issue the relevant PFS calls.
+If [auth is enabled](//TODO) on the Pachyderm cluster, credentials must be passed with each S3 gateway endpoint as mentionned in the [**Configure Your S3 Client**](configure-s3client/#set-your-credentials) page.

-If auth is disabled, you can still pass arbitrary credentials, but the secret key must match the access key.
+!!!
+Warning "Important"
+    In any case, wether those values are empty (no authentication) or set, the Access Key must equal the Secret Key (both set to the same value).

 ## Port Forwarding
 If you do not have direct access to the Kubernetes cluster, you can use port